gvikei/gvikei.github.io/_posts/2017-10-08-Sixth-Week.md

 Previously, I had always thought Python was much easier compared to other "real" programming languages like Java or C++.
 Yet, I stumbled over a deceptively nasty bug while just doing simple DFS.
 Without the knowledge of immutability of different Python objects from in this class, I don't think I wouldn't have figured out why my program was running incorrectly.

 On the other hand, I am really thankful for prof Downing's supportiveness and flexibility when one of my on-sites happens to overlap with the class schedule.
-It was beyond my expectation that he agreed to provide extra accommodation, which isn't the case with other professors that I had in the past.
+It was beyond my expectation that he agreed to provide extra accommodation, which would rarely be the case with other professors.

 Tips of the week
 ---
-I frequently experience extreme exhaustion and I don't really know what causes it.
-But since I'm getting at least 7 hours of sleep a night and exercise weekly, I think it has to do with myself not eating healthily enough.
+I frequently experience extreme exhaustions throughout the day and I don't really know what causes them.
+But since I'm getting roughly 7 hours of sleep a night and exercise weekly, I think it has to do with myself not eating healthily enough.

-Thus I did myself a favor last week by purchasing and using herbal supplements, namely [Hawaiian Spirulina](https://www.amazon.com/gp/product/B0039ITKRY/ref=oh_aui_detailpage_o00_s00?ie=UTF8&th=1) and [Gingko Biloba extract](https://www.amazon.com/gp/product/B071RY61KV/ref=oh_aui_detailpage_o00_s01?ie=UTF8&psc=1).
-They didn't fail me at all, and I have been able to focus and think with clarity for 5+ hours straight at night, which never happened before and I thus got more work done.
-I would recommend giving them a try if you find yourself running out of energy but there's too much on your plate.
+So I did myself a favor last week by purchasing and using herbal supplements, namely [Hawaiian Spirulina](https://www.amazon.com/gp/product/B0039ITKRY/ref=oh_aui_detailpage_o00_s00?ie=UTF8&th=1) and [Gingko Biloba extract](https://www.amazon.com/gp/product/B071RY61KV/ref=oh_aui_detailpage_o00_s01?ie=UTF8&psc=1).
+They didn't fail me at all, and I have been able to focus and think with clarity for 5+ hours straight at night, which never happened before and I thankfully got more work done.
+I would recommend giving them a try if there's too much on your plate and you just find yourself running out of energy.